Language Matters: A Reflection on the Critical Use of Language

 children walking

-Listening to disabled people, avoiding assumptions, asking questions, presuming competence, and educating oneself are effective ways to begin to combat ableism and increase inclusivity.
+Listening to the disability community, avoiding assumptions, asking questions, presuming competence, and educating oneself are effective ways to begin to combat ableism and increase inclusivity.

 Non-Ableist